kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 # KumuluzEE OAuth2 sample with Keycloak

-> Build a REST service which utilizes KumuluzEE OAuth2 to secure the resources with Keycloak using standard Java roles and pack it as a KumuluzEE microservice
+> Build a REST service which utilizes KumuluzEE OAuth2 to secure the resources with Keycloak using standard Java annotations and pack it as a KumuluzEE microservice

 The objective of this sample is to show how to develop a microservice that uses KumuluzEE OAuth2 extension to secure the REST resources.
 In this sample we develop a simple REST service, secure it using Keycloak and pack it as KumuluzEE microservice.
 This